apocsenpai/apocsenpai/README.md

 <ul>
   <li>😺 My name is Jonatas Sennas a.k.a.
 Jon</li>
-  <li>👦🏾 I'm a tireless self-taught, undergraduated Pharmacy student and coding is my passion since the beginning of 2022</li>
+  <li>👦🏾 I'm a tireless self-taught web developer and coding is my passion since the beginning of 2022</li>
-  <li>💻 I'm a student of <a href="https://www.driven.com.br/">Driven Education</a>.</li>
+  <li>💻 I work as a volunteer frontend developer at <a href="https://www.linkedin.com/company/lacrei-saude/mycompany/verification/">Lacrei Saúde</a>.</li>
-  <li>🌱 I’m currently learning Java and TypeScript.</li>
+  <li>🌱 I’m currently learning Next.js.</li>
-  <li>🎉 Fun fact: I was a teacher's assistant in college twice.
-First in organic chemistry and second in pharmacology</li>
+  <li>🎉 Fun fact: I really like exercising and I'm a muay thai fighter 🥊</li>
 </ul>
  <br><br><br>
  <hr>